benbalter/benbalter.github.com/_posts/2017-11-10-twelve-tips-for-growing-communities-around-your-open-source-project.md

 * **Support files** - If you add a `SUPPORT.md` file to your project's root, `.github`, or `docs/` folder, GitHub will display it at various times users seek support, including above the new issue form.
 This is a great place to describe what avenues are available to users for support, if any.
 * **Troubleshooting or FAQ docs** - If you find yourself answering common questions, rather than hope users search prior issues before opening a new one, answer common questions/trouble points in a dedicated troubleshooting or FAQ document.
 Better yet, when you answer new questions, encourage the users to expand the documentation with their solution.
 * **Dedicated support channels** - Many projects like to keep their issue tracker dedicated to capturing the project's ongoing work.
 If that's the case, then you must establish and communicate alternate support channels.
-It could be a separate repo, a Discourse instance, a chat forum, or paid support.
+It could be a separate repository, a Discourse instance, a chat forum, or paid support.
 Whatever the medium, be sure to document it front and center.

 Whatever the preferred path, if you assume your software is imperfect, then you need to tell users how they can best get problems resolved.